 Clean and wash the rice and dhal.
 Soak together in water just enough to cover them, and set aside till required.
 Drain before use.

+Sauté onions till they are translucent, about 1 minute.
 Meanwhile, drain the rice and dhal mixture.

 Pour 4 to 5 times the volume of water as the total volume of rice and dhal.
 This is your secret ingredient!